 Payslips – Your employer must legally provide you with a payslip stating hours work, pay rate, tax and superannuation.

 This is super important if you are completing your regional work to extend your VISA.
-You need evidence of payment.
+You need evidence of payment, including days worked.

 PAYG– Pay As You Go taxes – If you work in Australia, tax will be withheld from your pay and you’ll be obligated to lodge an income tax return each year.
 From 1 January 2017 – as a working holiday maker – the first $37,000 of your income is taxed at 15%, with the balance taxed at ordinary rates.
 Don’t worry too much about this.
 It’s your employer’s responsibility to pay this tax on your behalf.